Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     1. Click **New Dataset**, choose ***Azure SQL Data Warehouse***, replace the content in the editor with  the content  in [AzureSqlDWOutputPrediction.json](resource/AzureDataFactory/AzureSqlDWOutputPrediction.json) to the editor, and click the upper arrow button to  deploy it
 10. Create pipelines
     1. Right click **Drafts**, choose "New pipeline",
-        1. copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) to the editor,
+        1. Copy the content in [MLPipeline.json](resource/AzureDataFactory/MLPipeline.json) to the editor,
-        2. replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution
+        2. Replace "[unique]" with your unique string  and  "[User]" and "[password]" with their real value in this solution
         3. Specify an active period that you want the pipeline to run.
 Since the data passing through in 15 minutes represents a day's data, and   we have 60 days data in total, we needed only two-day period for the pipeline.
 An example is like:
         ```
         "start": "2016-12-01T00:00:00Z",